telerik/maui-docs/controls/slideview/indicators.md

 # .NET MAUI SlideView Indicator

 The SlideViewIndicator is a control that emphasizes changes from the current item to another item in a collection of items.
-This control also incorporates buttons to enable the end user navigate between the next or previous items.
-On `WinUI` and `MacCatalyst` the users can change the views by clicking on the indicators.
+This control also incorporates buttons to enable the end user to navigate between the next or previous items.
+On `WinUI` and `MacCatalyst`, the users can change the views by clicking the indicators.

 The following table represents the properties of the SlideViewIndicator.